Janeane's World: Published By James, Davis, and Associates

 Parenting techniques, like fashions, seem to flow in circles.

-Ideas that were once radical and cutting edge become dated and fall out of use, only to be seen as new again years later.
-In my recent travels, I have come across some parents who tell me I should treat my children as equals and as my friends.
+Ideas that were once radical and cutting-edge become dated and fall out of use, only to be seen as new again years later.
+In my recent travels, I have encountered some parents who tell me I should treat my children as equals and as friends.
 I don’t understand how that idea works.
 My children range in age from 14 to 25.
 I do not have any friends in that age range.
-I have a husband, children, a mortgage, bills, a business, and am looking for more income.
-Outside of being related, there is nothing that would lead me to be friends with people I would meet in this age range.
+I have a husband, children, a mortgage, bills, and a business, and I am looking for more income.
+Outside of being related, nothing would lead me to be friends with people I would meet in this age range.

 Beyond all that, I am the parent to my children.
 With the role of a parent comes a whole different set of goals and responsibilities.
-When children are poorly behaved and get hooked on drugs, everyone wants to know where the parents were.
+When children are poorly behaved and get hooked on drugs, everyone wants to know where the parents are.
 No one says, “What kind of friends raised those kids?”
-No one indeed.
-Instead, people rightfully wonder what were the parents doing when the children were running around using drugs.
+No one, indeed.
+Instead, people rightfully wonder what the parents were doing when the children were running around using drugs.

-As a parent, it is my job to help my children go from childhood to adulthood.
-I have to get them there with a set of morals, values, talents, and skills that will allow them to stand on their own in the world.
+As a parent, my job is to help my children go from childhood to adulthood.
+I have to get them there with morals, values, talents, and skills that will allow them to stand on their own in the world.
 Additionally, I must make sure they will be successful and productive.
 The following are among the differences in the roles and characteristics of parent and friend:

 Friends